Visiting: What to Expect

 - We confess, we receive, and we are transformed,

-- We feed the Head, Heart, and Hands,
+- He feeds the Head, Heart, and Hands,

 - We include Instruction, Adoration, Lament, and Celebration,

-- We passionately worship God in Spirit and Truth (John 4:24).
+- He meets us to passionately worship him in Spirit and Truth (John 4:24).

 Why is the Pastor dressed like Harry Potter?